It’s never easy when you see that your baby suddenly hates diaper changes. Learn what to do when he fights having his diaper changed.

 4. Hold your baby’s ankles as long as possible

-For instance, after holding his ankles up, pull the soiled diaper away, wipe him clean, and sneak a clean diaper underneath.
-All with one hand while your other continues to raise him by the ankles.
+For instance, after holding her ankles up, pull the soiled diaper away, wipe her clean, and sneak a clean diaper underneath.
+All with one hand while your other continues to raise her by the ankles.
 This way, the minute you let go is when you’ve finished changing the diaper.

 5. Sit your baby up as soon as possible

-Do you notice that your baby hates lying down the most?
+Do you notice that your baby doesn’t like lying down the most?
 Try sitting him up as soon as you’re able to, typically once you can slide a clean diaper beneath him.

 6. Have a positive experience

-Instead, have a positive experience—whether he cries or not.
+Instead, have a positive experience—whether she cries or not.

-If speeding through the steps makes you feel anxious, slow down and take your time (yup, even if he’s trying to crawl away).
-Play a game of peekaboo, or “blast” him off like a rocket making a landing on the changing pad.
+If speeding through the steps makes you feel anxious, slow down and take your time (yup, even if she’s trying to crawl away).
+Make funny faces, give her a tickle, blow raspberries on her belly, or sing nursery rhymes.

-A squirming baby needing a change is no easy match for even the most patient of moms.
+A squirming baby needing a change can definitely test your patience.
 Thankfully, you now have several tips to try the next time your baby suddenly hates diaper changes.

 For starters, vary the spots you change diapers, from out on the yard to beneath the ceiling fan he can’t get enough of.
 Offer items he can explore—and only use—during a diaper change, making sure to offer it before he cries.